2decomp-fft/2decomp-fft.github.io/docs/source/pages/api_io.rst

 For large-scale applications using thousands of processors, doing proper I/O is often as important as having efficient parallel algorithms.
 2DECOMP&FFT provides a parallel I/O module to help applications handle large data set in parallel.
-This module takes advantage of the decomposition information available in the library kernel and uses MPI-IO to implement some most frequently used I/O functions for applications based on 3D Cartesian data structures.
+This module takes advantage of the decomposition information available in the library kernel and uses either the MPI-IO or ADIOS2 backends (selected at compile time) to implement some most frequently used I/O functions for applications based on 3D Cartesian data structures.

 All the I/O functions have been packed in a Fortran module: